dstnbrkr/componentkit/_docs/indentation.md

          image:image]];
 ```

-That's the *only* special case.
 If the object is not `super` or the method is not `newWithComponent`, always put the method on a new line.
 For example, even if you're writing `super newWithView:`, have a new line after `super`:

 ```objc++
 return [super